-Particularly if you’re acting as a caregiver to enable your aging parent to remain at home and not be placed in some kind of long-term care facility, a care circle can go a long way to reducing stress by allowing for delegation of and help with the myraid of tasks that need to be done and by providing you with support.
+Particularly if you’re acting as a caregiver to enable your aging parent to remain at home and not be placed in some kind of long-term care facility, a Care Circle can go a long way to reducing stress by allowing for delegation of and help with the myriad of tasks that need to be done and by providing you with support.
 You can even include long-distance relatives and friends who are willing to provide emotional support to both the aging parent and the caregivers.
-In fact, long-distance members of your care circle can be a lifesaver when it comes to filling in the gaps and checking in on your aging parent, giving you a much-needed break.
+In fact, long-distance members of your Care Circle can be a lifesaver when it comes to filling in the gaps and checking in on your aging parent, giving you a much-needed break.
 It also helps distant friends and relatives feel as though they are able to do something to contribute to the care of a loved one even though they cannot be right there.

 Organizing the care circle To organize a Care Circle, you can begin by talking to your family and friends of your aging parent.
 Tell them that you are supporting your parent’s desire to age in home, and enlist their help.
 Some members of your Care Circle may be able to provide transportation for your aging parent to and from medical appointments; others may be able to provide occasional meals and companionship; still others may be able to make regular phone check-ins or stop by on a regular schedule to say hello, bring in the mail, or do chores around the house.